Emery Worldwide: Emery Air Freight (1946–1979)

-In 1946, John C. Emery Sr. and Leonard G. Hunt founded Emery Air Freight Corporation in New York City.
+In 1946, John C. Emery Sr. and Leonard G. Hunt founded Emery Air Freight Corporation (EAF) in New York City.
+Emery worked as assistant to the president of Railway Express Agency prior to World War II.
+EAF's business model was informed by Emery's experience during World War II as head of transportation at the U.S. Navy Bureau of Supplies and Accounts, specifically its focus on tracking the progress of every package across country.
 Emery was the first air freight forwarder to apply for a license from the Civil Aeronautics Board (CAB) as a common carrier, despite opposition from scheduled airlines.
 In 1948, Emery was granted common air freight carrier license No. 1 by the CAB.

 By 1966, Emery had expanded significantly, operating 60 offices in the US and 30 internationally, with over 1,400 employees.
 The company managed 40% of the cargo handled by the nation’s air freight forwarders and accounted for two-thirds of their earnings.
 In 1969, Emery introduced EmCon, a pioneering computerized tracking system, following a $3 million investment in a 10-year computer lease with IBM.
 In November 1969, John Emery Sr. and co-founder Leonard Hunt both died.

-In response to reduced air carrier routes in the early 1970s, Emery began leasing aircraft and, in 1976, launched the Emery Air Force, a fleet of leased cargo planes.
+In response to reduced air carrier routes in the early 1970s, Emery began an innovative cargo air service, departing from the use of certificated carriers and large airlines.
+It began using contracted air carriers and, in 1976, launched the Emery Air Force, a fleet of leased cargo planes.
+During this time, there were only few planes, Cessna Citations used primarily for overnight letter service through ta hub in Smyrna, Tennessee.
 By 1977, this fleet included 16 planes, growing to 66 leased aircraft by the end of 1979.
+A new hub was also opened in Dayton, Ohio.